malkato/malkato.github.io/_posts/2024-03-20-CTF-Challenge.md

 ### Conclusion

 Funny part is that my kali´s sound settings were somehow off and i didnt hear anything in this file.
-Now i downloaded the file to windows and found the flag :D
+Now i downloaded the file to windows and found the flag.

 ``````bash
 flag{nopeitisnot}